Meriem-s/findmin/README.md

 ### Installing the package using pip

 * Go to `dist` folder
-* To install the package, run the following line:
+* Run the following line to install the package:

 ```
 pip install findmin-0.0.1.tar.gz